meangpu/miniproject-fix/README.md

 # miniproject-fix

 !!!
-This is not my project but it is a project that I help student fix on 21-Feb-2024, and try upload on to website
+This is not my project!!!

+ but it is a project that I help aj-kanda student fix on 21-Feb-2024, and try upload on to website